clbonet/SPDSW/README.md

   All other experiments on BCI for cross subject alignement can be obtained by replacing `--task session` by `--task subject`.

 - MEG experiments:
   The code is mainly based on https://github.com/meeg-ml-benchmarks/brain-age-benchmark-paper, on the class `SPDSW` in `spdsw/spdsw.py`, and on the class `KernelRidgeRegression` in `scikit-learn`.
-The full version will be made available later to respect anonymity.